Another coronavirus case has been confirmed in the U.S., this time in Chicago

-A second case of the new coronavirus has been confirmed in the U.S., the Centers for Disease Control and Prevention announced Friday morning.
+A second case of the new coronavirus has been confirmed in the United States, the Centers for Disease Control and Prevention announced Friday morning.

+The CDC is also investigating another 61 potential cases from 22 states.
+Eleven have tested negative, and results from the rest are pending.

-The patient, a woman in her 60s, is hospitalized in Chicago, and is reportedly doing well.
-She had traveled to Wuhan, China in December, and flew home to Illinois on January 13.
-She was not symptomatic on the flight home.
+The new case, a woman in her 60s, is hospitalized in Chicago, and is reportedly doing well.
+She had traveled to Wuhan, China, in December, and flew home to Illinois on Jan.
+13. She was not symptomatic on the flight home.

-This is the second coronavirus case in the U.S. The first is a man in his 30s who fell ill after returning to his home in Washington state following a trip to Wuhan, China.
+The woman had not spent much time in public after arriving back in the U.S., and had not taken public transportation, health officials said.
+The risk that she had infected others is low, but some close contacts are being monitored for symptoms.

+Dr. Nancy Messonnier, director of the CDC's National Center for Immunization and Respiratory Diseases, said that it's important to keep in mind that there are still many unknowns about the virus.

 Will Chinese coronavirus spread in US?
 What you need to knowJan.
 24, 202002:02